 If you are picking up your motorhome hire from Adelaide, before you set off on your big adventure and hit the open road, you might want to check out the Museum of South Australia first!

-When you are on a road trip in a motorhome hire, museums are a wonderful way to quickly get your bearings and introduce you to the history and cultural heritage of the local region and Adelaide has a few you could check out if you are starting your motorhome hire here.
+When you are on a road trip in a motorhome hire starting in Adelaide, museums are a wonderful way to quickly get your bearings and introduce you to the history and cultural heritage of the local region.
+Adelaide has a few you could check out if you are starting your motorhome hire here.
 If you are spending a few days in Adelaide either at the beginning of your motorhome hire or at the end, check out our Top 5 things to do while in Adelaide, where we also advise on the top parking spots for a motorhome in and around the city.

 Australia is blessed when it comes to excellent museums, large and small.
 In even the tiniest towns there is often a historical society museum – which is absolute gold for chatting to locals and getting to a great feel for a place.
 It’s also one of the best ways to find out about all the hidden treasures of the local area!

 Speaking of gold and treasure, there’s a collection in the Museum of South Australia in Adelaide that really qualifies in that department!
 We think you’ll agree, finding a dinosaur fossil is a pretty remarkable thing…but what about if it was the skeleton of a six-metre plesiosaur made of opal?
 This astonishing find was uncovered in the opal mining township of Andamooka, South Australia in 1968 by amateur prospectors John and Molly Addyman (greengrocers by trade) and later donated to the museum.